-Yes, it sucks, but dealing with difficult situations successfully could mean the difference between a life that is enjoyable and the one that seems grey.
+Yes, it sucks, but dealing with a difficult situation successfully could mean the difference between a life that is enjoyable and one that seems grey.

 Don’t forget to step back from the situation by engaging in fun activities to relax.

-Take care of yourself with self care routines.
+Take care of yourself with easy self care strategies.

 These small things will help you clear your mind and bring in a better perspective.